andrewkolos/hybot-discord-elo-bot/README.md

 ![Imgur](https://i.imgur.com/UA0nGtM.png)

-Each user's ELO rating is updated automatically.
+Each user's Elo rating is updated automatically.

 ![Imgur](https://i.imgur.com/GqvCX8z.png)

 # MIT License

-Copyright (c) 2019 hylaster
+Copyright (c) 2019 hylaster, Andrew Kolos

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal